metalevel-tech/wwwsas/README.md

 * `$1` - `branch` of `https://github.com/metalevel-tech/wwwsas` (default: master).

-* `$2` - when the second positional parameter is set to `no-ipset` with this option the ipset setup from the last step will be disabled - for kernel < 2.6 (default: unset).
+* `$2` - when it is set to `no-ipset` the *ipset setup* from the last step of the installation process will be ignored - for kernel < 2.6 (default: unset).

 The `SETUP` will interactively guide you through the steps, described below, and will write a log file - `SETUP.log`, where you could obtain useful information later.
 For example ***if you want to remove*** WWW Security Assistant from your system, just read the log file and remove the deployed files.

 * Initially the script will check the first level dependencies.
-Most of them should be installed with Ubuntu Server by default, probably only `colordiff` nad `jq` could be a missing dependency.
+Most of them should be installed with Ubuntu Server by default, probably only `colordiff`, `jq` and `at` could be a missing dependency.

-1. At this step the setup will ask you to **Confirm the installation (update) policies**, this is a reminder of that the repository will be pulled again (let's imagine this is update) and all of our changes made on the files, that are not listed in the `.gitignore` file, will be terminated.
-If you have done such changes, please, make a copy of the relevant files with a `.local` extension and they will be kept.
-After you are agree the repository will be pulled and the setup will proceed.
+1. At this step the setup will ask you to **Confirm the installation (update) policies**, this is a reminder of that the repository will be pulled again (let's imagine this is an update) and all of the changes made within  files, that are not listed in the `.gitignore` file, will be lost.
+If you have done such changes, make a copy of the relevant files with a `.local` extension and they will be kept.
+After you are agree with that policy, the repository will be pulled and the setup will proceed.

-2. At this point the setup will **Check of the installer version** and if the newly pulled `SETUP` file has different version the process will be interrupted and you must start it again.
+2. Step two - **Check of the installer version** - if the newly pulled `SETUP` file has different version the process will be gracefully interrupted and you must start it again.

-3. **Environment setup** - at this stage the setup script will try to parse the main configuration file `wwwsas.conf` and if it exists the setup will conclude this is an update and will use the existing configuration file.
+3. **Environment setup** - at this stage the setup script will try to parse the main configuration file `wwwsas.conf` - if it exists the setup will conclude this is an update and will use it.
 If `wwwsas.conf` doesn't exist you will be asked about few basic preferences, also you will be informed about the files that will be changed.

-4. The next step is **Setup (Update)** of the **WWW Security Assistant Configuration**.
-Here the installation script will create local `.conf` files, based on the `.example` files.
-You will be informed about each file creation and will be asked to edit it.
+4. The next step is **Setup/Update** of the **WWW Security Assistant Configuration**.
+Here the installation script will create local `.conf` files, based on the `.example` files, provided by the repo.
+You will be informed about each created file.

    * Such `.conf` files will be created in the directories `/etc/wwwsas` and `/etc/wwwsas/conf`.
-   * Edit at least **`wwwsas.conf`** and tweak the first priority section - change the value of the variable `$EMAIL_TO`, etc.
+   * Edit at least **`wwwsas.conf`** and tweak the *first priority section* - change the value of the variable `$EMAIL_TO`, etc.

 5. **Create shell commands**.
-The setup script will make symbolic links for few of our scripts to `/usr/local/bin` thus they be accessible as shell commands.
-Within the emails that will be sent by the main script, you will receive instructions how to use most of these commands.
-The created commands are:
+The setup script will create symbolic links, for few of our scripts, into `/usr/local/bin` - thus they will be accessible as shell commands.
+Within the emails that will be sent by the main script `wwwsas.sh`, you will receive instructions how to use some of these commands.
+The created *commands* are:

    * `wwwsas` that is a symbolic link to [`wwwsas.sh`](wwwsas.sh),
    * `wwwsas-flood-detector` that is a symbolic link to [`modules/flood-detector.sh`](modules/flood-detector.sh),